Snap-sec/blog/_posts/[DRAFT]2026-08-12-Log4jRCE.md

 ## Introduction

-During security testing of a staging web application, I identified a potential **Remote Code Execution (RCE)** vulnerability associated with the **Log4j2** Java logging library.
+During security testing of a staging web application, a potential **Remote Code Execution (RCE)** vulnerability associated with the **Log4j2** Java logging library was identified.

 The affected environment was a staging web application, and the issue involved **Server-Side Injection > Remote Code Execution (RCE)**.

-The application processed a specially crafted JNDI LDAP payload and generated an outbound DNS request to infrastructure under my control.
+The application processed a specially crafted JNDI LDAP payload and generated an outbound DNS request to controlled infrastructure.

 > **Disclosure Note:** The identity of the affected organization, product name, domains, tenant information, and infrastructure-specific identifiers have been intentionally removed from this write-up.
 The purpose is to document the technical finding without exposing company-specific infrastructure.
 The screenshots should also be sanitized before publication.

 ## The Vulnerability

-The issue involved the **Log4j2 Java logging library**.
+The issue involved the **Log4j2 Java logging library** and its handling of JNDI references.

-During testing, I identified that the application was processing a specially crafted JNDI LDAP reference.
+During testing, the application was found to process a specially crafted JNDI LDAP reference.

-The testing technique used a controlled DNS subdomain to detect whether the application would initiate an external lookup when processing the supplied payload.
+A controlled DNS subdomain was used to determine whether the application would initiate an external lookup when processing the supplied payload.

-The observed DNS callback provided evidence that the supplied JNDI reference was being processed by the application's logging infrastructure.
+The observed DNS callback demonstrated that the supplied JNDI reference was being processed by the application's logging infrastructure.

 ## Reproduction

-I first generated a unique subdomain using a DNS monitoring service.
+A unique subdomain was generated using a DNS monitoring service.

 The generated subdomain was then incorporated into the following JNDI payload: